JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 - Extension of Graphs.jl [@Graphs2021], fully integrated within the [JuliaGraphs](https://github.com/JuliaGraphs) ecosystem
 - Integrated within the [JuliaDynamics](https://github.com/JuliaDynamics) ecosystem: in particular `Multilayer(Di)Graph`s can be utilised as an argument to `GraphSpace` in Agents.jl [@Datseris2022].

+Although, as we said above, MultilayerGraphs.jl is an integral part of the JuliaGraphs ecosystem extending Graphs.jl, due to the special nature of multilayer graphs it features a peculiar implementation that maps a standard integer-labelled vertex representation to a more user-friendly framework exporting all the objects an experienced practitioner would expect such as nodes (`Node`), vertices (`MultilayerVertex`), layers (`Layer`), interlayer (`Interlayer`), etc.

+The two main data structures are `MultilayerGraph` and `MultilayerDiGraph`: collections of layers interacting through interlayers.

+The vertices of a multilayer graph are representations of one set of distinct objects called `Node`s.
+Each layer may represent all the node set or just a subset of it.
+The vertices of `Multilayer(Di)Graph` are implemented via the `MultilayerVertex` custom type.
+Each `MultilayerVertex` encodes information about the node it represents, the layer it belongs to and its metadata.

+Both the intra-layer and inter-layer edges are embedded in the `MultilayerEdge` struct, whose arguments are the two connected multilayer vertices, the edge weight and its metadata.
+It's important to highlight that `Multilayer(Di)Graph`s are weighted and able to store metadata by default (i.e. they have been assigned the `IsWeighted` and `IsMeta` traits from [SimpleTraits.jl](https://github.com/mauro3/SimpleTraits.jl)).

+The layers are implemented via the `Layer` struct composed of an underlying graph and a mapping from its integer-labelled vertices to the collection of `MultilayerVertex`s the layer represents Interlayers are similarly implemented via the `Interlayer` mutable struct, and they are generally constructed by providing the two connected layers, the (multilayer) edge list between them and a graph.

+This usage of underlying graphs allows for an easier debugging procedure during construction and a more intuitive analysis afterwards allowing the package to leverage all the features of the JuliaGraphs ecosystem so that it can be effectively considered as a real proving ground of its internal consistency.

 # Installation and Usage

 To install MultilayerGraphs.jl it is sufficient to activate the `pkg` mode by pressing `]` in the Julia REPL and then run the following command: